graphql-compose/graphql-compose/docs/plugins/plugin-mongoose.md

       remove: ['friends'],
     }
   }
-  const CharacterDTC = composeMongooseDiscriminators(CharacterModel, baseOptions);
+  const CharacterDTC = composeWithMongooseDiscriminators(CharacterModel, baseOptions);

   // create Discriminator Types
   const droidTypeConverterOptions = {  // this options will be merged with baseOptions -> customizationsOptions